Approved Date – 02/22/2021

-3. Purpose: This policy establishes standards for the proper use of DC government-provided electronic mail (email) services.
+To establish policy for the proper use of District government provided electronic mail (email) services.

 4. Roles and Responsibilities